-Luxury Villas in Provence to rent
+Villas in Provence to rent & what to see

 The region of Provence covers the area of the Mediterranean coast up the Rhône River Valley.
 It corresponds the administrative region of Provence-Alpes-Côte d’Azur, while including the departments of Var, Bouches-du-Rhône, Alpes-de-Haute-Provence, as well as parts of Alpes-Maritimes and Vaucluse.
 The historic city of provence is Marseille.

 Avignon is popular for its papal palace and the broken bridge.
 New Avignon prospers behind its great medieval walls.
 With the growing student population and designer shops.
 The papal palace dominates the old town.

 in this period Avignon grew from a quiet village to a mighty city.
 The Church ruled the town and made it Europe’s largest construction zone.
 It built its 10-foot-thick walls symbolising its power, made mansions for cardinals, residences for the whole Vatican bureaucracy, large public squares, and the pope’s towering palace.

 After more than half a century of rule, the pope decided to move the papacy back to Rome.
 But Avignon had other plans, they made its own rival pope, and for about 40 years there were two popes in two cities in Europe — one in Rome and one in Avignon.

 St. Bénezet Bridge (“Pont d’Avignon”)

 Saint-Bénézet, also known as the Pont d’Avignon, is a famous medieval bridge in the town of Avignon.Built between 1171 and 1185, it was strategic — one of only three bridges crossing the great Rhône in the Middle Ages, important to pilgrims, merchants, and armies.

 Pont du Gard

-The well kept Roman aqueduct was built in about 1st century AD which., and while most of it is on or below the ground, at Pont du Gard it spans a canyon on a massive bridge over the Gardon River.
+The well kept Roman aqueduct was built in about 1st century AD, and while most of it is on or below the ground, at Pont du Gard it spans a canyon on a massive bridge over the Gardon River.
 The aqueduct formerly carried an estimated 40,000 m3 of water a day to bring water into Roman city and homes of the citizens of Nîmes.
 It’s best enjoyed on your back and in the water — so bring along a swimsuit and flip-flops.
 Today it is one of France’s most popular tourist attractions.

-other attractions not to miss during your Villa holidays in Provence are; Maison Carrée, once used used as a city hall and church now its a monument.
-Provençal “bullgames” are held in Arles and in neighboring towns.
-Roman Aqueduct of Barbegal, it is said that this mill was able to produce enough flour for each day to feed 12,000 hungry Romans; Fondation Van Gogh: This art foundation is worth a stop for modern-art lovers and Van Gogh fans.
+Other attractions not to miss during your Villa holidays in Provence are: Maison Carrée, once used used as a city hall and church now its a monument; the roman Aqueduct of Barbegal: it is said that this mill was able to produce enough flour for each day to feed 12,000 hungry Romans; Fondation Van Gogh: This art foundation is worth a stop for modern-art lovers and Van Gogh fans.
 Finally, not to miss is the Côtes du Rhône wine region.
 Well known wine roads of France, travelling through a rustic landscape you will see acres of vineyards with warm stone villages.